-This course will explore the present trends and future vision of technology as influenced by its reviews the intellectual foundations. and history of Instructional Technology practice as students explore the implications of current issues dealing with technology in education.
-Factors that are likely to influence the affect the future of Instructional technology the instructional technology, including developments of newer technologies, contributions of key leaders, and social, political and economic changes, will be explored, such as distance education and virtual environments.
-Required for Educational Technology major.
+This course will explore the present trends and future vision of technology as influenced by its foundations.
+Factors that are likely to influence the future of the instructional technology will be explored, such as distance education and virtual environments.
+Required for Educational Technology specialization.